invibot/README/README.md

 - Full and complete CI/CD for all project's parts
 - [Feature flags](https://stackoverflow.com/questions/7707383/what-is-a-feature-flag)
 - Polite, effective and helpful **code reviews**.
 See [The art of reviewing code](https://blog.usejournal.com/the-art-of-reviewing-code-e10a3a830a2e) and [Code Review Best Practices](https://medium.com/palantir/code-review-best-practices-19e02780015f)
-- **Tests**: there's no need to aim for 100% test coverage, but it should be decent enough.
+- **Tests**: there's no need to aim for 100% test coverage, or for any other pre-defined number.
+On the other hand, sufficiency of testing is much more complicated attribute than coverage can answer.
+I also recommend reading [this great piece](https://martinfowler.com/bliki/TestCoverage.html) by Martin Fowler.
-- Every project has it's own guidelines and agreements, from JIRA tasks templates to the code style and git usage.
-Once set up, I expect the team to follow them.

 # Sources